Co fermented coffee Kiwi & Lulo

 We taste Kiwi, Botanicals, & Green Apple Candy.
 Try it today!

 This coffee is complex, versatile, and utterly memorable.
-This rare experimental lot is our favorite this season for espresso and pour-over.
+This rare experimental lot is amazing for literally any brew method.

 co fermented coffee.
 Sometimes called co ferment coffee, co-fermented coffee, or co-ferment coffee.
 Also, Co-fermentation coffee.